Description

 Risk and Exploitability

 The flaw is a privileged kernel use‑after‑free, a highly severe weakness.
-The CVSS score is not provided, and the EPSS score is unavailable, but a bug of this nature generally warrants high risk.
+The CVSS score is 7.8 and the EPSS score is < 1%, but a bug of this nature generally warrants high risk.
 Because the affected code operates at ring‑zero, exploitation requires a local or privileged context that can induce a race condition in eventpoll.
 While no exploit is publicly known, the vulnerability is serious enough that the CISA KEV catalog does not list it as of now, suggesting the risk is low to moderate but the potential impact is catastrophic if leveraged.
 The likely attack vector is local privilege escalation, where a privileged user or compromised application triggers the race condition via eventpoll or epoll interfaces.

-Generated by OpenCVE AI on May 6, 2026 at 11:30 UTC.
+Generated by OpenCVE AI on May 21, 2026 at 00:23 UTC.

 Remediation